Heaven's Gate (religious group): History

 In September 1975, Applewhite and Nettles preached at a motel hall in Waldport, Oregon.
 After selling all "worldly" possessions and saying farewell to loved ones, around 20 people vanished from the public eye and joined the group.
 Later that year, on CBS Evening News, Walter Cronkite reported on the disappearances in one of the first national reports on the developing religious group: "A score of persons from a small Oregon town have disappeared.
 It's a mystery whether they've been taken on a so-called trip to eternity – or simply been taken."
 In reality, Applewhite and Nettles had arranged for the group to go underground.
 From that point, "Do" and "Ti" (pronounced "doe" and "tee"), as the two now called themselves, led nearly one hundred members across the country, sleeping in tents and sleeping bags and begging in the streets.
 Evading detection by the authorities and media enabled the group to focus on Do and Ti's doctrine of helping members of the crew achieve a "higher evolutionary level" above human, which the leaders claimed to have already reached.

 Applewhite and Nettles used a variety of aliases over the years, notably "Bo and Peep" and "Do and Ti".
 The group also had several names prior to the adoption of the name Heaven's Gate.
 At the time Jacques Vallée studied the group, it was known as Human Individual Metamorphosis (HIM).
 The group re-invented and renamed itself several times.
 Applewhite believed he was directly related to Jesus, meaning he was an "Evolutionary Kingdom Level Above Human".
-His writings, which combined aspects of Millennialism, Gnosticism, and science fiction, suggest he believed himself to be Jesus' successor and the "Present Representative" of Christ on Earth.
+His writings, which combined aspects of Millennialism, Gnosticism, and science fiction, suggest he believed himself to be Jesus's successor and the "Present Representative" of Christ on Earth.
 Do and Ti taught early on that Do's bodily "vehicle" was inhabited by the same alien spirit that belonged to Jesus; Ti was presented as God the Father, Do's "older member".